 This tiered training package supports early years practitioners to identify children who might be experiencing grief and offers ideas on how to best support the emotional well-being of children in their care.

-Suntrap have developed a series resources that will provide practitioners with ideas and strategies to get outside in all weathers, seasons and spaces.
+The Hive has developed a series resources that will provide practitioners with ideas and strategies to get outside in all weathers, seasons and spaces.

 The following training is delivered by the Early Years System Support.